dlepold/noannoying-rumbleadadbanners/README.md

-# noannoying-rumbleadadbanners
+# Ad Blocker Script for Tampermonkey: noannoying-rumbleadadbanners
 hide annoying ad banners on rumble using tampermonkey

-# Ad Blocker Script for Tampermonkey

 ## Introduction
+Ads are ok, if they are ethically ok and not appalling, disturbing or incrdibly distracting.
 This repository hosts a simple yet effective userscript for the Tampermonkey browser extension.
-It's designed to hide specific ads on web pages, enhancing your browsing experience.
-The script targets elements with the class `.media-related-break` and the data attribute `data-section="related"`.
+It's designed to hide specific ads on rumble.

 ## How It Works
 The script uses JavaScript to select specific elements on a webpage and sets their display style to 'none', effectively hiding them from view.
 It's a client-side solution that runs in your browser, requiring no server-side interactions.